-It is amazing how fast a 14 and 1/2 hour flight goes by when travelling in first class.
+It is amazing how fast a 14.5-hour flight goes when travelling in first class.
 There is something about being waited on hand and foot and having gourmet meals and fine wine and liquor served in a comfy chair while watching movies.

 Alas the approach to Dallas came way too soon.
 At least there was a good view of Love Field the other airport in Dallas.

 At DFW, the 777 parked at the D Concourse, which has the gates for wide-body aircraft and international arrivals.